-We’re very excited to announce this year’s DLF Forum keynote speaker!
-Keynoter announcements for NDSA’s Digital Preservation 2017 and the DLF Forum Pre-conference (an HBCU Library Alliance/DLF Liberal Arts Colleges collaboration) are forthcoming.
+We’re very excited to announce this year’s DLF Forum and NDSA’s Digital Preservation 2017 keynote speakers!
+The keynoter announcement for the DLF Forum Pre-conference (an HBCU Library Alliance/DLF Liberal Arts Colleges collaboration) is forthcoming.

 2017 DLF Forum Keynoter: Rasheedah Phillips